-Bluestocking Film Series is an annual multi-day destination festival based in Portland, Maine.
-Bluestocking celebrates and promotes talented, established and emerging filmmakers who take the creative risk of placing female protagonists front and center, and serves as a showcase to amplify female voices and stories.
-Bluestocking was the first of its kind: an all-narrative short film festival that requires films to feature female protagonist and pass the Bechdel-Wallace Test.
+Bluestocking Film Series was Maine’s women in film event from 2011–2018.
+It started as a biannual series and evolved into an annual multi-day destination festival.
+Celebrating and promoting talented, established and emerging filmmakers and serving as a showcase to amplify female voices and stories, Bluestocking was the first of its kind: an all-narrative short film festival that requires films to feature female protagonist and pass the Bechdel-Wallace Test.

 Bluestocking Film Series is nothing short of genius — a beacon in the storm of gender inequity in Hollywood.
 The program truly casts a rare light illuminating a better future when women's voices are no longer censored and silenced in American storytelling.
 It is just this sort of inspired foresight that could result in the inclusion of women in the voice of our civilization — at last. —Maria Giese, film director, founder of Women Directors: Navigating the Hollywood Boys Club

-By bringing independent and industry professionals from the U.S. and around the globe to cultivate ties with creative leaders pushing for cultural change from within Hollywood, Bluestocking’s work boldly empowers audiences and filmmakers alike to be a part of a vibrant and necessary cinema (r)evolution that is bound to influence the future of filmed entertainment.
-We are very pleased to be a partner program with Cinefemme, a non-profit organization that provides fiscal sponsorship and support for women filmmakers and artists.
-We are also allied with Her Film Project to promote our shared missions for #FilmInclusion.
+Bluestocking brought independent and industry professionals from the U.S. and around the globe together to cultivate ties with creative leaders pushing for cultural change from within Hollywood.
+Bluestocking’s work boldly empowered audiences and filmmakers alike to be a part of a vibrant and necessary cinema (r)evolution bound to influence the future of filmed entertainment.
+Bluestocking was a program of Cinefemme, a non-profit organization that provides fiscal sponsorship and support for women filmmakers and artists.

 Narrative works by women are so underfunded and underscreened.
 Bluestocking harvests the best, dynamic works with women in the heart of the frame, the center of the story. —Ariel Dougherty, Media Equity, co-founder Women Make Movies